violet-eco/violet-eco.github.io/docs/concepts/applications.md

   - [Services](#services)

 ## How applications work?

-An application basically consists of executable files and resources.
-Because binary programs are not supported directly, **applications are the only way to run code**.
+An application consists of executable files and associated resources.
+In Violet, binary programs are not directly supported, so applications serve as the intermediary layer to run code.
+When an application is launched, it is loaded into memory and its code is executed by the system.

 ## Installation Methods

-All applications are installed through *application packages*.
-There are several installation methods:
+Applications in Violet are installed through application packages.
+There are several installation methods available:

-- From the store
-- Directly from the app's package
-- As a volatile application

 ### From the store

-Applications can be downloaded and installed from the official store of Violet.

-**For closed source applications**, the store only provides precompiled programs.

-**For open source applications**, the store provides both precompiled programs and support for compiling from source.
+Applications can be downloaded and installed from the official Violet store.
+The store provides a centralized platform for users to discover and install applications.
+For closed-source applications, the store offers precompiled programs.
+For open-source applications, the store supports both precompiled programs and source code compilation.

-Users can compile applications from source using the appropriate tools to compile, or simply use precompiled programs (default) and change the default option at any time.

 ### Sideloading

-*Sideloading (installing an application directly from its package)* follows certain rules set by the sideloading mode, called "disable", "secure", "insecure".
+Sideloading refers to the installation of an application directly from its package without going through the official store.
+Violet offers different sideloading modes:

-- **Disable mode** blocks all sideloading, in this mode it is not possible to install apps via packages, but [volatile apps](#volatile-applications) can still be run.
+- **Disable mode:** Sideloading is completely blocked, and applications can only be installed from the store.
+Volatile applications can still be run.
-- **Safe mode** allows sideloading and makes the system check if the application's AID matches an appllication available in the Store.
-If it matches, it compares the signature of the application with the signature of the Store Application.
-If the signatures do not match, the application is considered *malicious* and will not be installed.
-Also note that this mod only works when the computer is connected to the internet, as the system needs to check the Store to see if the application is malicios.
-If the computer is offline, sideloading will be disabled.
+- **Safe mode:** Sideloading is allowed, but the system performs security checks.
+It verifies if the application's AID (Application ID) matches an application available in the store.
+It also compares the signature of the application with the signature of the store application.
+If the AID or the signatures do not match, the application is considered malicious and will not be installed.
+Note that this mode requires an internet connection to check against the store.
-- **Insecure mode** allows sideloading without any checking, which is quite dangerous as it allows spoofing.
+- **Insecure mode:** Sideloading is allowed without any security checks.
+This mode is considered less secure, as it allows for potential spoofing or installation of untrusted applications.

-Sideloading mode can be changed in Control Center.
+Users can switch between sideloading modes in the Settings, depending on their desired level of security and control over application installation.

+**Note:** By default, sideloading is disabled in Violet for security reasons.
+Users can enable sideloading in the system settings, but it is recommended to exercise caution and only install applications from trusted sources.

 ### Volatile applications
-Applications can also be run as *volatile applications*, which means they are not installed to disk:
+*Volatile applications* offer an alternative way to run applications without installing them to disk permanently.
+Violet provides different modes for running volatile
+applications:

-- **Full-volatile:** all data of the application is deleted after the application is closed
+- **Full-volatile:** All data associated with the application is deleted once the application is closed.
-- **Session-scoped:** the application's data is kept on disk until the system is shut down
+- **Session-scoped:** The application's data is kept on disk until the system is shut down.
-- **Local-persisent:** the application's data is stored in a data file with extension `*.vad` created in the same folder
+- **Local-persistent:** The application's data is stored in a data file with the extension `*.vad`` (Volatile Application Data) created in the same folder as the application package.
-- **Persistent:** the application's data is stored in a dedicated folder
+- **Persistent:** The application's data is stored in a dedicated folder, allowing for persistent storage across multiple sessions.

-By default, volatile applications run in *local-persistent* mode.
-In this mode, the system first searches for a file in the same folder with the same name as the application's package file, but with the extension `*.vad` *(Volatile Application Data)*.
-If the file is found, it opens it as the application's storage.
-Thus, when the application wants to store data, it is stored in the data file.
+By default, volatile applications run in local-persistent mode.
+In this mode, the system searches for a file with the same name as the application's package file but with the `*.vad` extension.
+If the file is found, it serves as the application's storage, and any data the application wants to store is written to this file.

-Note that `*.vad` *(Volatile Application Data)* files are disguised VSF (Virtual Storage File) files.

-*Persistently running apps* are not listed in the app list and can only be managed through an option in the Control Center.
-While its data is stored on disk, its executables are not stored anywhere, they just stay inside the package.
-This allows running the same application multiple times and not worrying about the data file.
-It also supports shared data storage between users.
+Persistently running volatile applications are not listed in the application list and can only be managed through an option in the Settings.
+While their data is stored on disk, their executables are not stored separately but reside within the application package.
+This allows running the same application multiple times without worrying about data conflicts.
+Additionally, it supports shared data storage between users.

-Note that the store has an option for installing applications as volatile.
+Violet Store provides an option to install applications as volatile.

 ## Commands
-Applications can provide shell commands.
-Since command names must prefixed by the AID (dots instead of two colons), multiple commands can be provided without the danger of name conflicts.
+Applications in Violet can provide shell commands, allowing users to interact with the application's functionality from the command line.
+To prevent conflicts between command names, application commands are prefixed with the AID (Application ID) using dots instead of two colons.
+This approach ensures unique command names for each application and avoids naming conflicts.

-For example, if an app with AID `developer::app` provides the command `get_time`, the last available command will be `developer.app.get_time`.
+For example, if an application with the AID `developer::app` provides the command `get_time`, the full command name would be `developer.app.get_time`.
+However, in shell prompts (not scripts), if no other application provides a command with the same name, the short form `get_time` can be used directly.

-Although this is a rather long name, it avoids conflicts between the names of the commands.
-It is quite common for shell scripts to import commands at the beginning of the script to make it easier to access applications' commands.

-By default, shell prompts (not scripts) will allow use directly in the short form `get_time` if no other application provides a command with the same name.

-Commands work by running the application through a specific *execution context*.
+Commands in Violet work by executing the application within a specific execution context.

 ## System Applications
+Some applications are part of the system itself and are known as system applications.
+These applications have special privileges and access to system-reserved features.
+System applications also have the ability to create system services, which are processes that run at startup with system permissions.

+System applications **CANNOT BE UNINSTALLED** as they are critical to the proper functioning of the system.
+Non-system native applications, however, can be uninstalled if desired.

 Some native applications are part of the system itself and are called *system applications*.
 These applications have some special privileges: